 Out-of-the-box setup is quite easy, though you should download its companion app to access its full capabilities.

-The Narwal T10 has quite a few maintenance needs.
+The Narwal T10 has quite a few maintenance needs, though most of its components are easy to access.

 Any part washed with water should be allowed to dry for at least 24 hours before being put back in the vacuum.

-The Narwal T10 has a few recurring costs.
+The Narwal T10 incurs moderately high recurring costs.

 The Narwal T10 has excellent storage capabilities.
 While the docking station is somewhat large, the vacuum is stored almost entirely inside it, reducing its overall footprint.